USB hardware: Connector dimensions

-These dimensions are for the plug body only and do not include the cable strain relief or overmold.

 Compatibilities

 Before the specification of the Type‑C plug, virtually every USB cable had one Type‑A plug at one end and one Type‑B plug at the other end of the cable.
-The Type‑A plug connects only upstream, either directly to a DFP of the host or indirectly, by connecting to a DFP of a hub that itself connects, directly or indirectly, to the host.
-The Type‑B plug connects only downstream, either directly to the single UFP of a peripheral device or to the UFP of a hub to which further hubs and peripheral devices can be connected.
+The Type‑A plug connects only downstream, either directly to a DFP of the host or indirectly, by connecting to a DFP of a hub that itself connects, directly or indirectly, to the host.
+The Type‑B plug connects only upstream, either directly to the single UFP of a peripheral device or to the UFP of a hub to which further hubs and peripheral devices can be connected.
 An On-The-Go device has a single Type‑AB port (either Micro‑AB or Mini‑AB) and takes either role according to the plug attached.
 In a Type‑C–legacy cable, the Type‑C plug is electronically marked to complement the plug at the opposite end: When the legacy plug is a Type‑A, the Type‑C plug is marked as B, and when the legacy plug is a Type‑B, the Type‑C is marked A. A device with a Type‑C receptacle may be capable of taking either role or may only function as one or the other.
 If a Type‑C plug marked as A or B is connected to a device incapable of taking the necessary role, no communication occurs.
 When two devices, each capable of taking either role, are connected through a Type‑C–Type‑C cable, there is a negotiation to determine which is the A device and which is the B.

 Connectors generally support protocols supported by preceding connector types.